01-edu/public/subjects/devops/joker-num/README.md

 ### Error handling

 - If the player enters the wrong number of arguments or the number is not between `1` and `100`, the program will print `Error: wrong argument` and exit with `1`.
-- If the player is writing something that is not a valid number as an answer, the program will ask again to enter a new a guess and the number of tries won't be decremented.
+- If the player is writing something that is not a valid number as an answer, the program will ask again to enter a new guess and the number of tries won't be decremented.

-Here an example for the last scenario:
+Here's an example for the last scenario:

 ```console
 $ ./joker-num.sh 100